 We run five undergraduate courses so that you can choose the degree programme that best matches your interests.
 The BSc Chemistry course is our standard three-year course, whereas MChem Chemistry comes with an extra year of research training, and a bigger project where you can produce new findings on a topic you're interested in.

-You can also spend your third year studying at a top university in the USA, Canada, Australia or New Zealand, or working in the chemical industry.
-Our MChem Chemistry with Biological and Medicinal Chemistry course comes with specialist modules built in, so you can learn skills that chemists use in, for example, the pharmaceutical industry.
+You can also spend your a year studying at a top university in the USA, Canada, Australia or New Zealand, or working in industry.
+Our Chemistry with Biological and Medicinal Chemistry coursew comes with specialist modules built in, so you can learn skills that chemists use in, for example, the pharmaceutical industry.

 All of our courses are accredited by the Royal Society of Chemistry, which means we cover all the topics and training you need to graduate into a professional chemistry career.
 Follow the links to our module lists to see exactly what you'll study when, or choose a topic below to learn more about some of the areas of chemistry you'll cover.